Code-Institute-Submissions/markk0042-Gamerz4Us.io/README.md

 1. HTML - *To create a basic standard webpage*
 2. CSS - *To design and add styles to the basic webpage and help it standout*

-## Features

-This website has a collapsable navbar where on mobile devices it grows smaller and fitting smaller device screens, the footer also implements the same idea where goes smaller using css and renders to smaller screens to fit the content within the footer.